viclim/capistrano-nginx-rainbows/README.md

-# Capistrano-Nginx-Unicorn
+# Capistrano-Nginx-Rainbows

-Capistrano tasks for configuration and management nginx+unicorn combo for zero downtime deployments of Rails applications.
+Capistrano tasks for configuration and management nginx+rainbows combo for zero downtime deployments of Rails applications.

 Provides capistrano tasks to:

 * easily add application to nginx and reload it's configuration
-* create unicorn init script for application, so it will be automatically started when OS restarts
+* create rainbows init script for application, so it will be automatically started when OS restarts
-* start/stop unicorn (also can be done using `sudo service unicorn_<your_app> start/stop`)
+* start/stop rainbows (also can be done using `sudo service rainbows_<your_app> start/stop`)
-* reload unicorn using `USR2` signal to load new application version with zero downtime
+* reload rainbows using `USR2` signal to load new application version with zero downtime
 * creates logrotate record to rotate application logs

 Provides several capistrano variables for easy customization.